Weak Error on the densities for the Euler scheme of stable additive SDEs with Besov drift: Proof of Theorem

-where we again used \eqref{besov-estimate-stable} with $\zeta\in (-\beta,1) $ for the {first inequality, and for the second inequality Lemma \ref{lm:sing_int} as in the term $\Delta_2$ but with $\aa=\frac \rho\alpha$}.
+where for the second inequality \ei{we used} Lemma \ref{lm:sing_int} as in the term $\Delta_2$ but with $\aa=\frac \rho\alpha$.
 The above contribution actually emphasizes that, in order to control the error on the densities we actually need to control a related Hölder modulus of continuity.
-Let us as well point out that for the time contribution to be small (in order to perform the circular argument on the quantity $g_{h,\rho}$) we will as well assume w.l.o.g. that $\gamma>\eps $ .
+Let us as well point out that for the time contribution to be small (in order to perform the circular argument on the quantity $g_{h,\rho}$) we will as well assume w.l.o.g. that $\gamma>\eps $.

-\paragraph{Term $\Delta_5 $: spatial sensitivities of the driving noise.} Let us now turn to
+\paragraph{Term $\Delta_5 $: spatial sensitivities of the driving noise.} Let us now turn to \ei{$\Delta_5 $.
+Using the harmonicity of the stable heat kernel (or martingale property of the driving noise) we have}